:: Exhibition ::

 Submitted by: pommesschranke

-connected a $10 bluetooth module to Arduino's serial port and wrote a python script with SL4A for my android phone.
+connected a $10 Bluetooth module to Arduino's serial port and wrote a python script with SL4A for my android phone.
 The android-app sends a byte 4 times per second.
 The car stops automatically when it does not get a command for 1 second.
-The car has 2 motors and 6 relais for changing direction an 2 different driving speeds.
+The car has 2 motors and 6 relays for changing direction an 2 different driving speeds.

 a hardware instrument panel for the FlightGear flight simulator

 Submitted by: Milwaukee Guitar Project

 Code and specifications for an autotuning guitar string that can be controlled by a midi-device like a synthesizer.